 Cherry Blossom is in full bloom in Tokyo now!

-Here are top 5 places to admire Cherry Blossom in Tokyo voted by the local Japanese.
+Here are the top 5 places to admire Cherry Blossom in Tokyo, voted by the local Japanese!

 1. Meguro River 目黒川(Full Bloom)

-Cherry Blossom are standing along the Meguro River from Setagaya-ku, about 8 km through Meguro-ku, Shinagawa-ku.
-It is a very nice walk from Nakameguro station to Meguro station.
-There are approximately 800 Japanese yoshino cherry blossoms are blooming on both sides of the river along the river, from Ikejiri Ohashi Bridge to Kamogawa Bridge (Shinagawa Ward) under Tokyu Meguro Line.
-Although there is not a big park, it is possible to enjoy rough walking along the river.
+Cherry Blossoms decorate the Meguro River from Setagaya-ku, for about 8km through Meguro-ku to Shinagawa-ku.
+The walk from Nakameguro station to Meguro station is peppered with approximately 800 Japanese Yoshino trees blooming on both sides of the river, from Ikejiri Ohashi Bridge to Kamogawa Bridge (Shinagawa Ward) under the Tokyu Meguro Line.
+Although there is not a big park, there is a footpath to guide your walk along the river.
 Night Cherry Blossom viewing is also very popular in this area.

 Address: 3-1 Higashiyama, Meguronto Shimoeguro